Summary

 Contract relationships:

-Documents: A133™, Owner/Construction Manager as Constructor Agreement, where the basis of payment is the Cost of the Work Plus a Fee with a Guaranteed Maximum Price; A134™, Owner/Construction Manager as Constructor Agreement, where the basis of payment is the Cost of the Work Plus a Fee without a Guaranteed Maximum Price; A201®, General Conditions of the Contract for Construction; A401™, Contractor/Subcontractor Agreement; B133™, Owner/Architect Agreement, Cmc Edition; and C401™, Architect/Consultant Agreement.
+Documents: A133™, Owner/Construction Manager as Constructor Agreement, where the basis of payment is the Cost of the Work Plus a Fee with a Guaranteed Maximum Price; A134™, Owner/Construction Manager as Constructor Agreement, where the basis of payment is the Cost of the Work Plus a Fee without a Guaranteed Maximum Price; A201®, General Conditions of the Contract for Construction; A401™, Contractor/Subcontractor Agreement; B133™, Owner/Architect Agreement, Cmc Edition; and C401™, Architect/Consultant Agreement; C402™, Standard Form of Agreement Between Architect and Consultant for Special Services.

 Key attributes: